 From the Beginning: Some Useful Figures

-Before we delve into the impacts of COVID-19 on content creation, it is prudent to highlight a few key points which illustrate how the digital sector has not been nearly as affected as traditional brick-and-mortar businesses.
+Before we delve into the impacts of COVID-19 on content creation, it is prudent to highlight a few key points which illustrate how the digital sector has not been near as affected as traditional bricks-and-mortar businesses.
 Here are some telling observations collected by Orbit Media Studios:

 - A mere 36 per cent of surveyed businesses found that COVID slightly impacted their operations.

 - Only 25 per cent described the pandemic as “very negative” in terms of their marketing objectives.

 While this data is certainly encouraging, there is one key caveat to highlight.
 The past year has given rise to false hopes on numerous occasions.
 We have now become familiar with terms such as “lockdown”, “curfew” and “easing of restrictions”.
 Ultimately, governments inadvertently built proverbial castles in the sky only to have their efforts stymied by yet another rise in COVID-19 infections.